martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Camp Digital 2015 – a 20 tweet summary.md

   - /camp-digital-2015-20-tweet-summary/
 ---

-# Camp Digital 2015 – a 20 tweet summary

 *Camp Digital describes itself as “an inspirational conference that brings together the digital, design and UX communities for a series of seminars and workshops exploring the latest thinking in our industry.”*

 ### The Importance of Research and Partnership in Tackling Digital Exclusion – Sarah Bridges, Go ON UK